Tools to help publishers comply with the GDPR

 We will continue to engage with IAB Europe on their transparency & consent framework, as well as work to ensure industry solutions are interoperable with Google’s publisher ad serving products (Ad Manager, AdSense).

 We are also providing new publisher controls for ads personalization:

 - Ad Technology Provider Controls (Ad Manager Help Center, AdMob Help Center, AdSense Help Center) to give you the ability to select which partners you want to measure and serve ads for EEA users on your sites and apps when inventory is sold via programmatic channels, including Programmatic Guaranteed.
 You can select your preferred partners from a list of companies that have provided us with information about their compliance with the GDPR - all of whom also have to comply with our data usage policy to help protect your users’ data.
 The full list of ad technology providers featured in those controls is available in the Help Centers for Ad Manager, AdSense, and AdMob.
-(Measurement and ad technology partners who have not yet provided this information should reach out to email@example.com).
+(Measurement and ad technology partners who have not yet provided this information should reach out using this form).

 - Ad Manager Line Item Controls (Ad Manager Help Center) enable you to select which tag-based line items you want to serve to EEA users in personalized and/or non-personalized mode.

 - A Non-Personalized Ads solution (Ad Manager Help Center, AdSense Help Center) allows you to present EEA users with a choice between personalized ads and non-personalized ads (or to choose to serve only non-personalized ads to all users in the EEA).
 Non-Personalized Ads only use contextual information, including coarse general (city-level) location.

 For more information about the GDPR and its application to digital publishers and advertising:

 - Article 29 Working Party guidance on Consent under the GDPR (2018)